12 Signs That Your Dog Is Genuinely Happy

 But It’s hard not to worry about the effects that the current circumstances are having on our pets.
 Social distancing is a big adjustment for us, but in many cases, it’s also meant a significant change of routine for our beloved pups.

-Initially, it was easy to think that our pups would simply be ecstatic that we were at home with them constantly, but as the weeks of self-isolation pass by, we are beginning to wonder if our dogs are starting to struggle a little.
+Initially, it was easy to think that our pups would simply be ecstatic that we were at home with them constantly, but as the weeks of social-distancing pass by, we are beginning to wonder if our dogs are starting to struggle a little.

-Not only are they not getting outdoors anywhere near as much, or as freely, as they were pre-quarantine, but it’s well-known that dogs can take on their owners’ stress.
+Not only are they probably not getting outdoors anywhere near as much, or as freely, as they were pre-quarantine, but it’s well-known that dogs can take on their owners’ stress.
 And there’s no denying that even the most chilled-out of us are starting to feel the strain of this global pandemic.

 So, we did some research into the various signs that your dog is happy so that you know what to look out for to put your mind at rest.